cicada-lang/inet-cute/docs/notes/procedural-programming-as-macro-system.md

 Like in graph database, where a node in graph is a container, in which there can be an object.
 Maybe we can view our graph as container too.

+For syntax of a graph-based language, it is obvious that we need to use powerful computation to construct the syntax, is this also true for other syntax?
+For examples, more complicated one like cell-complex, and more simple one like tree.

+- See minimalist program of generative grammar.